Set up a Jira Cloud connector

 - User email is not currently synchronized

-- Will only list the first 1,000 users of a project
+- Only lists the first 1,000 users of a project

 Gather Jira Cloud credentials